arpitjp/ODYSSEY---codefundopp/README.md

 ##### - Prediction system based on machine learning and image recognition.
 ##### - Preventing disaster impact through cross platform warning system.

+# Disvison of Zone
+we will divide the are acording to the prone disaster

 # Prediction
 ### TRAINING A MODEL